-ALTERNATIVES
+ALTERNATIVES:

 The proposed General Plan amendment consists of "clean-up" items initiated by the City Council that would bring the City's General Plan into conformance with current circumstances and standards of the existing operation and use of streets throughout the City, as well as better align the definitions and standards with those of the Caltrans and the FHWA.
-However, alternatively, the Planning Commission could decline to recommend the changes, which would preserve the inconsistency between the City's Functional Street Classifications and the CRS map.
+However, alternatively, the City Council could decline to adopt the recommended changes, which would preserve the inconsistency between the City's Functional Street Classifications and the CRS map.